Frequently Asked Questions about the UltraHeat Brand of Products for RV Holding Tanks and Drainage systems.

 The RV I'm looking at has an enclosed underbelly with air from the furnace blowing into the area around the holding tanks in place of Electric Heat Panels.
 Do I still need to use UltraHeat RV Holding Tank and Pipe Heaters?

-This is commonly called “Ducted Heat”, only effective when the furnace is continuously running, and only effective down to temperatures around the mid 20's°F (-6°C).
+This is method is commonly called “Ducted Heat”, only effective when the furnace is continuously running, and only effective down to temperatures around the mid 20's°F (-6°C).
 RV's that try to use forced air to heat the underbelly will typically use a 2" or 4" flexible duct directly under the furnace to heat the entire underbelly.
 This would be like trying to heat the bedroom of your RV with the door shut and the only heat vent located in the living room.

 What needs to be protected from freezing in the RV when it is used in cold weather?